Commercial Real Estate Appraisal Review: Essential Handbook to a Necessary and Influential 2nd Opinion

 Opportunities in the CRE Appraisal Review Process

 There is much at stake in commercial real estate deals.
 As such, all parties should take the prerequisite time to get the CRE appraisal right.
-If you are not satisfied with the original commercial property appraisal, the review process offers the opportunity to fix parts of the report that did not meet your standards or the standards of the financial lending institution you represent.
+Suppose you are not satisfied with the original commercial property appraisal.
+In that case, the review process allows you to fix parts of the report that did not meet your standards or the standards of the financial lending institution you represent.

 Under USPAP’s Scope of Work Rule, “reviewers have broad flexibility and significant responsibility in determining the appropriate scope of work in an appraisal review assignment.”
-In other words, when commencing with the commercial appraisal review process, property information that should have been included by the original commercial property appraiser can be used by the appraisal reviewer.
+In other words, when commencing with the commercial appraisal review process, property information that the original commercial property appraiser should have included can be used by the appraisal reviewer.
 This new information helps the commercial appraisal reviewer develop an opinion about the quality of work or the value of the property under review.

 The commercial property appraisal review must meet rigorous professional standards established by USPAP, the Uniform Standards of Professional Appraisal Practice, standards 3 and 4.
 According to USPAP, “In developing an appraisal review, an appraiser must identify the problem to be solved, determine the scope of work necessary to solve the problem, and correctly complete research and analyses to produce a credible appraisal review.”
 The commercial real estate appraisal reviewer is giving their opinion of another commercial appraiser’s work, not an opinion about the appraiser.
-The review is not personal.
+The commercial property appraisal review is not personal.

 How Does COVID-19 Affect Commercial Property Appraisal Reviews?

-During these uncertain times, the impact on commercial real estate has been monumental.
-Based on a COVID-19 commercial real estate impact survey, more than half (57.4%) of industry participants expect a decrease in the immediate short-term rents, while 41.8% of the respondents expect rents to stay the same.
-Concerning capitalization rates, 44.5% of the respondents expect a quick, short-term increase on capitalization rates.
+During these still uncertain times, the impact on commercial real estate has been monumental.
+Based on a COVID-19 commercial real estate impact survey report by Integra Realty Resources, more than half (57.4%) of industry participants expect a decrease in immediate short-term rents, while 41.8% expect rents to stay the same.
+Concerning capitalization rates, 44.5% of the respondents expect a quick, short-term increase in capitalization rates.